Myongji University: Baduk studies

-The department teaches baduk theory and technique systematically, researches baduk culture in depth, and acquires wide knowledge related to the game.
-The graduates will make proper baduk leaders in Korea and foreign countries.

-The area of the Baduk Studies is divided into the nature of baduk, technical theory, practical matches, related fields, baduk education, and professional administration, to name a few.
+The department's curriculum explores the nature of baduk, technical theory, practical matches, related fields, baduk education, and professional administration.

 In 1997, Baduk Instruction Studies was established in the College of Arts and Physical Education as a course.
 In 1998 it was promoted as an independent department in the College of Arts and Physical Science, The enrollment quota was increased to 30, in 1999.
 In 2000 the first Bachelor of Arts in Baduk Studies appeared and in 2001 the Graduate School of Baduk Studies was opened.
 By 2003 the first Master of Arts in Baduk Studies appeared.